rishi23root/Tambola-Housie-Indian.Bingo/README.md

  - **start complete_requirements.py and it will do all in about 2 min**
     1. **it will import modules**
-    2. **it will make a sounds folder and make several mp3 file for sound use in game**
-    3. **it will generate 'n' number of chits for game that you will provide output save in Tambola tickets.txt**
+    2. **it will generate 'n' number of chits for game that you will provide output save in Tambola tickets.txt**
     <p align="left">
          <img src=https://github.com/rishabhjainfinal/Tambola-Housie-Indian.Bingo/blob/master/readme%20requirement/chit%20generator.png >
    </p>